fraunhofer-iem/move-kpi-system/kpis/External Supply Performance/Errors_in_Orders.md

 * Error in packaging

 ## Data
-* Data from the quality management
+* Data of the department

 ## Need for additional Input / Interpretation
 * tbd